Sw4mpf0x/code-review-prompts/system-prompts/red-team-assistant.md

 - Whether encoding or parameterization is used
 - Whether data is stored and later reused unsafely

-Explicitly call out secure coding patterns when present.
+Explicitly call out secure configurations or code patterns when present.

 # Response Guidance